 WANADA is an association of organisations and individuals working to improve the quality of life of people and communities affected by alcohol or other drugs.
 WANADA is an independent, membership-driven not-for-profit association.Paid staff are supervised by an elected Board comprising agency delegates and individuals drawn from the membership.

-To lead and support development of the alcohol and other drug sector to deliver best possible outcomes for the community of Western Australia.
+To lead and enhance the capacity of the alcohol and other drug sector to meet the needs of the Western Australia community.

-WANADA's core funding is provided by the Western Australian Drug and Alcohol Office (DAO) and the Commonwealth Department of Health and Ageing.
+WANADA's core funding is provided by the Western Australian Drug and Alcohol Office (DAO) and the Commonwealth Department of Health.

 WANADA also receives additional project funding from: